-PGA, a non-profit, non-partisan international network of 1,100 legislators in 139 elected parliaments around the globe, aims to promote peace, democracy, the rule of law, human rights, gender equality and population issues.
+PGA, a non-profit, non-partisan international network of 1,100 legislators in more than 140 elected parliaments around the globe, aims to promote peace, democracy, the rule of law, human rights, gender equality and population issues.

 PGA was established in 1978 in Washington, D.C. by a group of concerned parliamentarians from around the world to take collective, coordinated and cohesive actions on global problems, which could not be successfully addressed by any one government or parliament acting alone.
 Founded during the Cold War era, an early focus and priority of the organization was mobilization of Parliamentarians worldwide in support of nuclear disarmament., Today, and reflecting the more complex and interconnected world in which it now lives, PGA and its members worldwide devotes their time and energies to promoting human rights, international justice and accountability, advocating for conflict prevention mechanisms and security sector reform as well as promoting gender, equality and non-discrimination.

 The network of legislators’ programme of work is elaborated under the political direction of an Executive Committee of 15 elected members.
 This structure allows PGA to effectively advocate for needed policies at the national, regional, and international levels.